 Everything pointed to this.
 All the signs were there!
 The nightmares, the figures with robes and crowns, the violent seizure.
 It all added up.

 As you may have guessed from that little peak into my childhood earlier, I grew up in a Christian household.
 I remember hearing stories about demons from the Bible when I was younger.
-It elaborated about these creatures and how they would possess and control people.
+It elaborated about these creatures and how they would control people.
 It even mentioned demons throwing victims to the ground and causing seizures.
 Crazy stuff right?

 I did believe in the Bible and in God, but I had never really given much thought to the existence of devils and demons in the real world.